Runtime Environment

 Runtime Code and Environment

 Runtime Code is the code that’s used to intialize the Test Environment and run Test Code.
-It’s ran in the Handler privilege mode which must be greater than or equal to the Test’s privilege mode.
-It can be M, HS, or VS.
+It always runs in Machine mode (M-mode).

 Runtime API